community-service/hour.gg/README.md

 ## Draft episodes

-New episodes can be drafted like this:
+New episodes can be drafted like this (you do the whole year's worth):

 ```sh
 NUMBER="62"